Heisenberg and Drinfeld doubles of Uq(gl(1|1)) and Uq(osp(1|2)) super-algebras: Heisenberg doubles

 In this section we shortly describe the basic notions concerning $\mathbb{Z}_2$-graded Heisenberg doubles and sketch how the Heisenberg double construction works.
 The exposition is structured in a way that is similar to \cite{Ka3}, it is however we generalised it such that it works in the $\mathbb{Z}_2$-graded setting.

 We start from a short description of $\mathbb{Z}_2$-graded Hopf algebras, and using the Hopf action we will define a smash product of a Hopf algebra with its dual.
-We also discuss the connection between the Heisenberg double and the handle algebras of Chern-Simons theory as constructed using combinatorial quantisation due to Alekseev-Schomerus \cite{Alekseev:1994pa,Alekseev:1994au,Alekseev:1995rn,Alekseev:1996ns,VS} for the non-graded gauge groups and \cite{AGPS1, AGPS2} for the graded, (possibly) non-semisimple gauge groups.
-Afterwards we will illustrate the Heisenberg double construction on the specific examples of the Borel half algebras of: $U_q(sl(2))$, $U_q(osp(1|2))$, and $U_q(gl(1|1))$; as well as on full $U_q(gl(1|1))$ Hopf algebra.
-In the last case we also discuss the connection to the $GL(1|1)$ Chern-Simons theory.
+We also discuss the connection between the Heisenberg double and the handle algebras of Chern-Simons theory as constructed using combinatorial quantisation due to Alekseev-Schomerus \cite{Alekseev:1994pa,Alekseev:1994au,Alekseev:1995rn, Alekseev:1996jz, Alekseev:1996ns,VS} for the non-graded gauge groups and \cite{AGPS1, AGPS2} for the graded, (possibly) non-semisimple gauge groups.

 Let us consider a $\mathbb{Z}_2$-graded Hopf-algebra $(\mathcal{A},m,\eta,\Delta,\epsilon,\gamma)$, where $\mathcal{A}$ is a $\mathbb{Z}_2$-graded vector space equipped with the multiplication $m:\mathcal{A}\otimes\mathcal{A}\to\mathcal{A}$, an unit $\eta:\mathbb{C}\to \cA$, a co-multiplication $\Delta: \cA\to\cA\otimes\cA$, a co-unit $\epsilon:\cA\to\mathbb{C}$ and an antipode $\gamma:\cA\to\cA$. $\cA$ decomposes into a direct sum of two sub-spaces $\cA = \cA_0 \oplus \cA_1$, which are called even and odd respectively.
 We denote the degree of an element $x\in\cA_i$ by $|x|=i$, and we will call an element $x$ even if $|x|=0$ and odd otherwise.
 The graded tensor product of two algebras $\cA$ and $\mathcal{B}$ is then defined by the following equation for $a_1, a_2\in\cA$, $b_1,b_2\in \mathcal{B}$,